November 07, 2024

 From Land to Brand: Placemaking Definitions 101

 As a land developer, you can likely approach a space and easily identify all of the potential within it.
-Rolling hills beg for bike paths, each corner could use a lending library mailbox, and that bubbling pond could be made complete by a park bench.
+Rolling hills beg for bike paths, each corner could use a lending library, and that bubbling pond could be made complete by a park bench.

 Seeing each outlet and turning it into an opportunity is crucial for differentiating your community.
 Every investment you make into the land is an investment into the health and happiness of your consumers — and that commitment to client satisfaction won't go unnoticed.

-From bike paths to parks to community centers with gyms, work spaces, pools, and more, placemaking transforms your landscape into a lifestyle.
-It prioritizes community gathering spaces and involvement, helping your prospective clients imagine themselves thriving in your master-planned development.
+From bike paths and parks to community centers with gyms, work spaces, pools and more, placemaking transforms your landscape into a lifestyle.
+It prioritizes community gathering spaces and involvement, helping your prospective home buyers imagine themselves thriving in your master-planned development.
 The best part of all?
 There are endless ways to leverage the power of placemaking — it can make you money and make you unforgettable.

 Those who are in the market for a new home are inundated with advertisements and tour appointments.
 The extra steps you take in the creative placemaking phase will transform their experience from a chore to a treat.

 Placemaking doesn't just bring aesthetic value — it can bring quite a bit of economic value as well.
-Just as with the previous section, it should be acknowledged that all successful placemaking is strategic.
-Still, these efforts specifically focus on introducing a defined goal or outcome to a community.
+All successful placemaking is strategic, and efforts should specifically focus on introducing a defined goal or outcome to a community.

 By mapping out a clear strategy for your placemaking, you can target specific demographics or encourage certain lifestyles.
-Creating a walkable area with strong public transportation may appeal to young workers and new businesses.
+For example, creating a walkable area with strong public transportation may appeal to young workers and new businesses.
 The resulting job creation and growth of income among residents will strengthen the local economy and increase the value of your community.

 Strategic placemaking and creative placemaking are not mutually exclusive activities.
 On the contrary, when used in tandem, you can create a strong, growing development that celebrates and elevates diverse voices and people.
 All communities have the same goal: to exist as a quality place for healthy, happy living.
 Conveniently, all placemaking strategies have a similar goal: to create quality places.